Foxy Lady: The Authorized Biography of Lynn Bari | Book Review

 Final Analysis

-Jeff Gordon has written a thoroughly researched biography of Bari: Foxy Lady: The Authorized Biography of Lynn Bari.
+Jeff Gordon has written a thoroughly researched biography of Lynn Bari in this book.

 Gordon analyzes why Bari never became the star big star she should have been: problems with her home life.